MogoryoZ/MogoryoZ/README.md

-- 👋 Hi, I’m @MogoryoZ
+👋 Hi, I'm @MogoryoZ
-- 👀 I’m interested in cyber security and the world of technology
-- 🌱 I’m currently learning Programming and discovering vulnerabilities
+👀 I'm interested in cybersecurity and the world of technology 🌱 I'm currently learning penetration testing and vulnerability discovery
-- 💞️ I’m looking to collaborate on National Cybersecurity Authority

 <!---
 MogoryoZ/MogoryoZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.